valryon/valryon.github.io/_posts/2010-12-19-the-great-paper-adventure-of.md

 ---
-title: The Great Paper Adventure (PC/Xbox 360)
+title: The Great Paper Adventure
-layout: post
+layout: release
 ---

 **The Great Paper Adventure** is a funny papered **2D shoot-them-up** made with XNA.
 It was released on PC during Decembre 2012 and on Xbox during June 2011.